-- The 5th-8th Grade Chorus Department performs at a minimum of 2 concerts per year. - The 5th-8th Grade Band Department performs at a minimum of 3 concerts per year.
+- The 5th-8th Grade Chorus Department performs at a minimum of 2 concerts per year. - The 5th-8th Grade Band Department performs at a minimum of 2 concerts per year.

 Attendance at all concerts is required and the performance is part of the course assessment.
 The Anchor Standard that is being assessed is Present, which is within the Artistic Process of Performing.
 Students in these ensembles must perform the music to complete this assessment.
-A "make up concert" opportunity will be provided for students that had an excused absence from the scheduled performance.
-Said student will perform the concert music for their director and an audience within 5 days of the missed performance.
+A "make up concert" opportunity will be provided for students that had an absence from the scheduled performance.
+Said student will recreate the same performance as provided by their peers at the concert for their director and an audience (audience consists of 2-3 other staff/faculty members selected by the director) within 5 days of the missed performance.